savss624/State-Farm-Distracted-Driver-Detector/README.md

 In this challenge we are given a training set of about 20K photos of drivers who are either in a focused or distracted state (e.g. holding phone, putting make up, etc.).
 The test set consists of around 80K images.
 The goal is to build a model that can accurately classify a given driver photo among a set of 10 classes.

 ## Now, Let's Build The Model
+Initially, I started with few cnn layers and maxpooling layers.
+But, wasn't able to yield a good enough score.
+So, after few more tweeks here there, I decided to use Transfer Learning.

+### ***EfficientNet***
+While reading some transfer learning papers, I came across an amazing intuition in a research paper called ***'[EfficientNet - Rethinking Model Scaling for Convolutional Neural Networks](http://proceedings.mlr.press/v97/tan19a/tan19a.pdf) ( which currently is the state-of-the-art model for CNN )'***.

+The paper proposes a very simple but useful methods for building a neural architecture.
+So, what I get from the paper is they first used the popular method called ***'[Neural Architecture Search](https://arxiv.org/pdf/2005.11074.pdf)'*** for building a baseline model with few tweeks like optimizing FLOPS rather than latency since they are not targeting any specific hardware device.
+Then, this search produces an efficient network, which they name EfficientNet-B0.